rosepearson/GeoFabrics/README.md

 # GeoFabrics

+## Build Status

+![Linux](https://github.com/rosepearson/GeoFabrics/actions/workflows/python-test-package.yml/badge.svg)

+## Introduction

 The GeoFabrics and associated sub-packages include routines and classes for combining point (i.e. LiDAR), vector (i.e. catchment of interest, infrastructure) and raster (i.e. reference DEM) to generate a hydrologically conditioned raster.

 GeoFabrics also contains support for downloading all LiDAR tiles within a spectified polygon (catchment region) from OpenTopography.
 This functionality is contained in the lidar_fetch module, and can be used independently of the other geofabrics modules.
 An example of its usage can be found in tests/test_lidar_fetch.

-## Build Status

-![Linux](https://github.com/rosepearson/GeoFabrics/actions/workflows/python-test-package.yml/badge.svg)

 ## import into a conda environment
 You can use this package by using pip to install the package and dependencies using the following commands (say in a conda terminal to add it to that environment), where the environment.yml is from the root of this repository.